MerginMaps/docs/src/layer/text/index.md

 Both single-line and multiline text options are used in this public project: <MerginMapsProject id="documentation/form-widgets" />.
 Download or clone it to see this setup.
 :::

 Prefer a video?
-Here is a short tutorial about of text widgets:
+Here is a short tutorial about text widgets:
 <YouTube id="0Y5GKyjmfqo" />

 ## Text widget